SajedHashemi/css-javascript-msgbox/README.md

 <script src="msgBox.js"></script>
 ```

-**Note**: The path of the file should be changed relative to the storage address of the css file in the project.
+**Note**: The path of the file should be changed relative to the storage address of the css\js file in the project.

 #### Example:
 ```HTML